Skip to main content

 General technical notes

-This documentation explains how the Pdftools SDK interacts with your local operating system to locate fonts, locate color profiles, and to store temporary files and cache files.
+This documentation explains how the Pdftools SDK interacts with your local operating system to locate fonts, locate color profiles, and store temporary files and cache files.

 Locating fonts